pujari-rajkumar/compositional_learner/README.md

         python data_processing/document_bert_embedding_computation.py
         python data_processing/query_dict_generation.py

-P.S: Data pre-processing takes a long time (~5 hours)
+P.S: Don't run them in parallel as the later steps require the output of the earlier steps.
+Data pre-processing takes a long time (~5 hours)

 To train the compositional reader model on learning tasks: